-Here are our top situational judgement test tips.
+Here is our free practice situational judgement test info and situational judgement test tips.
 Hope these prove useful to you.
 All of our test practice resources are free!

-In case you dont feel that our free tips are sufficient, you can always try the paid situational judgement test practice and situational judgement tips available at High quality situational judgement test practice.
+In case you dont feel that our free tips are sufficient, you can always try the paid situational judgement test practice and situational judgement test tips available at High quality practice situational judgement test.